-Ahead of the new IMI Executive Series, we sat down with Simon Haslam, lead designer for the new short programme Navigating Complex Decisions, to ask why it is so crucial for leaders to examine their own, and their organisation’s, decision-making process to extract new value in this complex business environment.
+We sat down with Simon Haslam, lead designer for the new short programme Leadership Decision Making, to ask why it is so crucial for leaders to examine their own, and their organisation’s, decision-making process to extract new value in this complex business environment.

 Why has decision-making become so prominent as something for leaders to develop over the last few years?